 The defenders of Ukraine are bravely resisting Russian aggression, shaming the rest of the world and the UN Security Council for its failure to protect them.
-It is an encouraging sign that the and are holding talks in Belarus that may lead to a ceasefire.
-All efforts must be made to bring an end to this conflict before the war machine kills thousands more of ’s defenders and civilians, and forces hundreds of thousands more to flee.
+It is an encouraging sign that the Russians and Ukrainians are holding talks in Belarus that may lead to a ceasefire.
+All efforts must be made to bring an end to this conflict before the Russian war machine kills thousands more of Ukraine’s defenders and civilians, and forces hundreds of thousands more to flee.

 The Unthinkable: War Returns to Europe

-US President Joe Biden has called the invasion “unprovoked,” but that is far from the truth.
-In the four days leading up to the invasion on February 24, ceasefire monitors from the Organization for Security and Cooperation in Europe (OSCE) documented a dangerous increase in ceasefire violations in the east of .
-Most were inside the de facto borders of the Donetsk (DPR) and Luhansk (LPR) regions of Donbas in eastern , consistent with incoming shell-fire by government forces.
-With nearly 700 OSCE ceasefire monitors on the ground, it is not credible that these were all “false flag” incidents staged by separatist forces, as and British officials claimed.
+US President Joe Biden has called the Russian invasion “unprovoked,” but that is far from the truth.
+In the four days leading up to the invasion on February 24, ceasefire monitors from the Organization for Security and Cooperation in Europe (OSCE) documented a dangerous increase in ceasefire violations in the east of Ukraine.
+Most were inside the de facto borders of the Donetsk (DPR) and Luhansk (LPR) regions of Donbas in eastern Ukraine, consistent with incoming shell-fire by Ukrainian government forces.
+With nearly 700 OSCE ceasefire monitors on the ground, it is not credible that these were all “false flag” incidents staged by separatist forces, as American and British officials claimed.

-Whether the shell-fire was just another escalation in the long-running civil war in easternor the opening salvos of a new government offensive, it was certainly a provocation.
-But the invasion has far exceeded any proportionate action to defend the DPR and LPR from those attacks, making it disproportionate and illegal.
+Whether the shell-fire was just another escalation in the long-running civil war in eastern Ukraine or the opening salvos of a new government offensive, it was certainly a provocation.
+But the Russian invasion has far exceeded any proportionate action to defend the DPR and LPR from those attacks, making it disproportionate and illegal.

 The New Cold War

-In the larger context, though, Cold War against Russia and China, in which the United States has surrounded both countries with military forces and offensive weapons, withdrawn from a whole series of arms control treaties, and refused to negotiate resolutions to rational security concerns raised by .has become an unwitting victim and proxy in the resurgent
+In the larger context, though, Ukraine has become an unwitting victim and proxy in the resurgent Cold War against Russia and China, in which the United States has surrounded both countries with military forces and offensive weapons, withdrawn from a whole series of arms control treaties, and refused to negotiate resolutions to rational security concerns raised by Russia.

-So, why was negotiating a mutual security treaty so unacceptable that Biden was ready to risk thousands oflives — although not a single life — rather than attempt to find common ground?
-What does that say about the relative value that Biden and his colleagues place on vs. lives?
-And what is this strange position that the United States occupies in today’s world that permits a US president to risk so many lives without asking to share their pain and sacrifice?
+So, why was negotiating a mutual security treaty so unacceptable that Biden was ready to risk thousands of Ukrainian lives — although not a single American life — rather than attempt to find common ground?
+What does that say about the relative value that Biden and his colleagues place on American vs. Ukrainian lives?
+And what is this strange position that the United States occupies in today’s world that permits a US president to risk so many Ukrainian lives without asking Americans to share their pain and sacrifice?

-The breakdown in wartime president once said, “go about their business” and keep shopping.
-America’s European allies, who must now house hundreds of thousands of refugees and face spiraling energy prices, should be wary of falling in line behind this kind of “leadership” before they, too, end up on the front line.relations with and the failure of Biden’s inflexible brinkmanship precipitated this war, and yet his policy externalizes all the pain and suffering so that can, as another
+The breakdown in US relations with Russia and the failure of Biden’s inflexible brinkmanship precipitated this war, and yet his policy externalizes all the pain and suffering so that Americans can, as another wartime president once said, “go about their business” and keep shopping.
+America’s European allies, who must now house hundreds of thousands of refugees and face spiraling energy prices, should be wary of falling in line behind this kind of “leadership” before they, too, end up on the front line.

 In 1999, NATO launched an illegal war to militarily carve out an independent Kosovo from the remnants of Yugoslavia.
 NATO airstrikes during the Kosovo War killed hundreds of civilians, and its leading ally in the war, Kosovan President Hashim Thaci, is now on trial at The Hague charged with committing appalling war crimes under the cover of NATO bombing, including murder, torture and enforced disappearances.